WeidenhammerCommerce/wh/README.md

 ## ¯\ \_(ツ)_/¯
 ## WH creates a new shell command with a handful of M2 tools

+## v.0.0.7

+- Add mc: a list of common Magento Cloud commands

 ## v.0.0.6

 - Started using the env.php file to stored user variables